YOUSSEFWAEL54/upCTF/Web/Media-meeting.md

 ### **3. Exploitation (Brute-Force Strategy) (unintended path)**

 Because a correct `cross` yields 69 points and a failure only resets the progress, we can repeatedly send `cross` requests.
-Eventually, the sequence of "correct" moves will align enough times to surpass 777 points without needing to know the `GAME_SEED`.
+Eventually, the sequence of "correct" moves will align enough times to surpass 777 points.

 #### **Exploit Script**